MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 ```

 This is the simplest way to import everything you want for plugin
 development.
-It\'s a life saver for lazy man
+It's a life saver for lazy man

 Continue reading to see what it will actually import